 Nadaam offers several different sustainable and ethical scarves made from natural and responsibly sourced cashmere that come in a wide variety of gorgeous solid colors.

 Cuyana’s scarves are made in Peru out of super-soft and hypoallergenic baby alpaca that’s traceable from farm to factory.
 It’s OEKO-TEX certified, which means it’s been tested for a list of toxic chemicals.
 It comes with beautiful details like dainty fringe and a golden button.

 A certified B Corp brand, Kotn makes gender-neutral scarves made from BCI cotton (which is kind of in between conventional and organic cotton).
 They’re ethically made in Portugal using certified OEKO-TEX® non-toxic dyes.

 Made Trade is one of the best marketplaces for ethical and sustainable fashion.
-They carry a wide variety of beautiful scarves from brands like MINNA, Anchal Project, and more.
+They carry a wide variety of beautiful scarves from brands like Anchal Project and others.
 These scarves are made from natural and sustainable materials like wool, organic cotton, silk, and linen.